5 Reasons Why You May Crave Sweet Foods & What To Do About It

 Learn more in 7 Ways To Deal With Anxiety & Find Inner Peace

-Certain pure, plant essential oils can be very effective for knocking out sweet cravings and warding off hunger.
+Pure essential oils can be very effective for knocking out sweet cravings and warding off hunger because besides their physical health benefits, they can soothe and calm the emotions.

-If despite everything you still crave sugary foods or naturally just have a sweet tooth or penchant for treats, the best thing you can do is seek out plant-based whole foods that are naturally sweet and or use healthy ‘alternative’ nature-made sweeteners instead of artificial ones like raw organic honey, organic agave, organic maple syrup and raw medjool dates.
+If despite everything you still crave sugary foods or naturally just have a sweet tooth or penchant for treats, the best thing you can do is seek out natural sweeteners that are wholesome, healthy alternatives to artificial sugars.
+The best natural sugars to go for include raw organic honey, organic maple syrup and raw medjool dates to sweeten smoothies and raw treats.

 Tolman Self Care.